-2. Decision Table for Identification of High Schools --
+2. Decision Table for Identification of High Schools

-Composite Performance Level Grad Rate Level Combined Composite Performance & Grad Rate Level ELP Level Progress Level Chronic Absenteeism Level CCCR Level Both Leve 11 Level 1 Any Level Any Level Either Leve el 1 Level 1 None Any One of the Three is Level 1 evel 1 Either Leve el 1 Level 1 Level 1 Any Level Either Level 1 Level 1 Level 2 Any Level 1 Either Level 1 Level 1 Level 3 or 4 3 Any Two Level 1
+Composite Performance Level Grad Rate Level Combined Composite Performance & Grad Rate Level ELP Level Progress Level Chronic Absenteeism Level CCCR Level Both Leve l 1 Level 1 Any Level Any Level Either Leve el 1 Level 1 None Any One of the Three is Level 1 evel 1 Either Leve el 1 Level 1 Level 1 Any Level Either Leve el 1 Level 1 Level 2 Any Level 1 Either Leve Level 1 Level 3 Any Two Level 1 or 4

-Note: In the above tables, "None" means the subgroup in a school or district for which a determination is being made has not been assigned an ELP level because there are fewer than 30 student results for this measure.
+Note: In the above tables, "None" means that the subgroup in a school or district for which a determination is being made has not been assigned an ELP level because there are fewer than 30 student results for this measure.